alexghiurau/react-league/README.md

 ## TODO

-- Fill this README file...
+- Finish this readme file